aderusha/BoseQCMicMute/README.md

 # Bose QC Mic Mute

-## Control Windows microphone mute with the multi-function button on Bose QuietComfort headphones
+### Control Windows microphone mute with the multi-function button on Bose QuietComfort headphones

+---

+## How the Bose QuietComfort line handles media controls

 Bose QuietComfort models 35, 35ii, and 45 each have three buttons on the bottom of the right ear cup.
 The top and bottom buttons control volume up and down in all modes.
 The function of the middle "multi-function button" (MFB) depends on the active bluetooth profile.